SkylineCommunications/dataminer-docs/CONTRIBUTING.md

 #### Installing and configuring DocFX

-1. Go to <https://github.com/dotnet/docfx/releases>, and download version version 2.59.4 of the `docfx.zip` package.
+1. Go to <https://github.com/dotnet/docfx/releases>, and download the latest version of the `docfx.zip` package.

     > [!CAUTION]
     > We recommend that you do not use any of the beta versions.
 We also do not support version 2.60 yet, as this will require some changes to the way we generate metadata, which we are still working on at the moment.